Art Of Rally Accessibility Report

-Art Of Rally has 3 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 2 accessibility features for Difficulty in Art Of Rally which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Customise Difficulty: Customise different aspects of the game to create a challenge of an appropriate level.
 Adjusting elements individually enables you to tailor gameplay to suit your needs and style of play.

 Adjustable Between Levels: You can adjust the difficulty between levels/rounds.
 Although you have to restart your checkpoint or level, this enables you to adjust the difficulty after selecting it at the beginning of the game.